ReactiveX/rxdart/README.md

 #### Install Flutter

-In order to run this repo, you must have Flutter installed.
-For help getting started with Flutter, view the online [documentation](http://flutter.io/).
+In order to run the flutter example, you must have Flutter installed.
+For installation instructions, view the online [documentation](http://flutter.io/).

 #### Run the app